charlesvill/ObsidianVault/Foundations of C++.md

 what are arrays called in c++?
 - vectors
 - they also have arrays but there are some differences:
-	- arrays are fixed in size and are not as flexible with changing size
+	- arrays are fixed in size need to be told their length from initialization
-	- arrays are indexed and each slot same size and type
 	- vectors can be dynamically changed and manipulated also memory allocation works automatically for vectors
 	- vectors know their size unlike arrays. has the method: `v.size() // return 4 if there are four indices`